Winter Hiking at South Moat Mountain, New Hampshire

 South Moat Mountain Winter Trail Guide

-We hiked South Moat Mountain in late December when there was snow on the ground (about 3-4 inches) and the weather was fairly warm and sunny.
-For that reason, things were a bit more wet and slippery than usual and we were definitely psyched to be wearing microspikes.
+We hiked South Moat Mountain in late December when there was about 3-4 inches snow on the ground.
+The weather was fairly warm and sunny and for that reason, things were a bit more wet and slippery than usual.
+We were definitely psyched to be wearing our microspikes.

-A couple of steep pitches and one very brief rocky scramble brings you up to the first vista: a wide-open field with panoramic views of Mount Chocorua, the Whites, and the Ossipee’s.
+A couple of steep pitches and one very brief rocky scramble brought us to the first vista: a wide-open field with panoramic views of Mount Chocorua, the Whites, and the Ossipee’s.
 It’s pretty spectacular but it’s also just the first of many views.

-Another mile or so of following the trail blazes and you’ll find yourself climbing up the last few ledges before the summit of South Moat Mountain.
-This is still relatively warm in comparison to the windchill at the top, so we decided to pause for a few minutes to dry off, layer up, and take some pictures.
+Another mile or so of following the trail blazes and we found ourselves climbing up the last few ledges before the summit of South Moat Mountain.
+The temperature was still relatively warm, so we decided to pause for a few minutes to dry off, layer up, and take some pictures before exposing ourselves to the windchill at the top

-Summit views at the top of South Moat consist of the expansive White Mountain National Forest and Cranmore Mountain, a local ski hill directly to the right.
-Hiking South Moat Mountain in winter doesn’t make for the most relaxing break at the peak thanks to the temperature but on a sunny day, the views are still amazing.
+The summit views at the top of South Moat are amazing with an expansive lookout over White Mountain National Forest and Cranmore Mountain, a local ski hill directly to the right.
+Hiking South Moat Mountain in winter doesn’t make for the most relaxing break at the peak due to the temperature, but on a sunny day, the views are still amazing!

 We had originally planned to eat our chili and drink some hot liquids to refuel there but there wasn’t much protection from the wind.
 A quick walk down to a rocky ledge proved to be the right spot, where we still got to take in the views and eat some warm food.